Make a DIY tablet stand with Sugru

-Tablets are great for surfing the web and can help hours pass like minutes.
+iPads and other tablets are great for surfing the web and can help hours pass like minutes.
 But anyone who has held one for a while will know the 'arm ache'!
-If you find yourself wishing you could go hands free with your tablet then this is the project for you.
+If you find yourself wishing you could go hands free with your tablet, then this Sugru Mouldable Glue project is for you.

 - An adjustable table lamp

 - A tablet case

 - Screwdriver / hex key (to dismantle the lamp)